mjgarciamoran/kpop_analysis/README.md

 It is worth noting that each video corresponds to 3 entries, one per analytic record.
 This means that the earlier count of 6,741 unique videos translates to __20,223 total entries__.

-Additionally, wee can already infer some conclusions from this data; particularly from discrepancies in the number of all-NaN entries across different types of analytics.
+Additionally, we can already infer some conclusions from this data; particularly from discrepancies in the number of all-NaN entries across different types of analytics.
 For instance:
 - The number of all-NaN entries in the views records determines the number of unlisted (unpublished or private) videos, since views cannot be made private in any other way.
 - On the other hand, likes and comments can be manually hidden, allowing us to calculate how many videos have disabled likes and how many have disabled comments.